Thank You for Serving in 2017!

-Before volunteering, you will need to do the following, to assure the safety of the families and volunteers in the FFH program:
+To assure the safety of the families and volunteers in the FFH program, you must:

 o Complete an online background check as part of the rules for volunteers at Our Saviour’s.
 The link to the check is in the header of the SignUp Genius site.

-o A NEW REQUIREMENT: The Episcopal Diocese of Colorado now requires volunteers who have contact with children and youth, like in the FFH program, to complete Safeguarding God’s Children training.
+o Complete Safeguarding God’s Children training.
 Please click the link to start the process.
 Note that it may take a couple days to receive the login instructions from the Diocese, so please start the process as soon as possible.

 What is Faith Family Hospitality (FFH)?